trevanhetzel/smooth-calendar/README.txt

 Smooth Calendar is a straightfowrward solution to displaying events on a WordPress site.
 First and foremost, the calendar view allows users of your site to quickly see events for a given month.
 Multiple events can be displayed on a single day and there is an option to display a single page for each event, perfect for linking people to an event page from social media!

-The plugin is built around the latest version of the [WP REST API](https://wordpress.org/plugins/rest-api/) (must be installed on your site), which means a lot of the heavy lifting is done with JavaScript, providing for a fast and easy to use experience for users.
+The plugin uses JavaScript to fetch data, which provides for a fast and easy to use experience for users.
 The experience in the Dashboard is also very user friendly, as each event is a custom post type with easy to understand fields.

 While the plugin can certainly be installed and used right out of the box, there is much room for flexibility and extending the plugin.
 From styling it to fit your site's theme to adding even more functionality, this plugin was written in an extendable way to fit you as a site owner's or developer's needs.